RobZombie9043/es-de-companion/README.md

 - **Home screen launcher**: registered as a `HOME`/`DEFAULT` launcher (`singleTask`, excluded from recents) for kiosk-style deployment on a secondary display.

-See "Everything Else Is Iterative" in CLAUDE.md for what's still explicitly a sketch rather than a finished feature.
+See "Feature Status" in CLAUDE.md for what's still explicitly a sketch rather than a finished feature.

 ## Project layout